 - Any column which contains non-numerical values is ignored for aggregation and DAX function returns the blank result.

 - Logical results like TRUE & FALSE are ignored from the calculation in Power BICalculation In Power BIPower BI Calculate serves as a base function to apply other DAX functions in various scenarios.
 Assume you wish to apply a filter to get the average sales for a specific location; you may use the CALCULATE function to apply the filter and arrive at calculations..

 - Empty cells are ignored from calculation and cells with 0 are considered for calculation purposes.

 Below are examples of the average function in Power BI.
 You can download the workbook to use the same file as we used in this example.

-We are going to use the below data to demonstrate the AVERAGE function in Power BI, you can download the excel workbook to practice along with us.
+We are going to use the above data to demonstrate the AVERAGE function in Power BI, you can download the excel workbook to practice along with us.